Language selection

 Development

 Canada has been a development partner since 1968.
-In the early 2000s, Canada and the Organization of American States (OAS), supported Peru’s return to democracy and strengthened its electoral and human rights institutions.
-Canada supported Peru’s Truth and Reconciliation Commission’s work related to the political violence and terrorism that affected the country in the 1980s and 1990s.
+In the early 2000s, Canada and the Organization of American States (OAS) supported Peru’s return to democracy and strengthened its electoral and human rights institutions.
+Canada supported the work of Peru’s Truth and Reconciliation Commission related to the political violence and terrorism that affected the country in the 1980s and 1990s.

-Emphasis is also being placed on promoting a vibrant civil society and the protection of human rights, including indigenous populations, by advancing gender equality and women’s and girl’s rights, including sexual and reproductive health and rights.
+Emphasis is also being placed on promoting a vibrant civil society and the protection of human rights, including for Indigenous and LGBTQI+ populations, by advancing gender equality and women’s and girl’s rights, including sexual and reproductive health and rights.

 Partnerships and organizations